George449B/Lei_Uni_project2_RET_scenario_analysis_yemen/README.md

-# Project: Yemen - Scenarion analysis
+# Project: Yemen - Scenario analysis
 created:260405
 ## Description
 - The project analyzes two plausible scenarios in Yemen with implications for radicalism, extremism and terrorism (RET).
 The projection covers 20 years (up to 2045)